tech4him1/metalsmith-emoji/README.md

 # metalsmith-emoji

-  A Metalsmith plugin to convert emoji, using the EmojiOne list.
+  A Metalsmith plugin to convert emoji shortnames to emoji, using the EmojiOne list.

 ## Installation